EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 To deploy the smart contract to the blockchain, first use the [eosio-cpp](https://developers.eos.io/manuals/eosio.cdt/v1.7/command-reference/eosio-cpp) tool to compile the smart contract.
 The compilation builds a webassembly file and a corresponding application binary interface (ABI) file.

 The webassembly or `.wasm` file is the binary code that the webassembly engine in the blockchain executes.
-The webassembly engine or wasm engine is hosted in the noeos and executes the smart contract code.
+The webassembly engine or wasm engine is hosted in the nodeos daemon and executes the smart contract code.
 The application binary interface or `.abi` file defines how data is marshalled to and from the wasm engine.

 ## Create the Contract